Don't Soak Your Wood. This Myth is Busted.

 What happens to wet wood on a grill?

 There's another good reason to not soak your wood.
-If you toss dripping wet wood on hot coals, the water on the surface can cool off the coals.
+If you toss dripping wet wood on hot coals, the water will cool off the coals.
 But the key to good cooking is to controlling your temperature.
 The goal is to get to a target temp and hold there.
 Nice and steady.

 Let's say the coals or gas jets are 600°F on their surface.
 If the wood surface is wet the wood cannot heat much beyond 212°F, water's boiling point, until it evaporates by turning to steam.
 The wood's surface temp sticks at 212°F. After the water is driven off, the wood starts to warm and when the surface hits the combustion point, about 575°F, it begins giving off gases.
 It can then combust and produce smoke.
 Click here to read more about how wood makes smoke and the different phases of combustion.

 One more reason not to soak: Not all smoke is the same.
 The best tasting smoke is practically invisible, thin, and pale blue.
 Blue smoke is better than white, gray, or black, by far.
 Blue smoke needs dry wood and a hot fire, lots of oxygen and flame.
 Some people complain that their chips catch on fire when they throw them on the coals.
 To prevent this they make a smoke packet by wrapping the wood in foil and poking holes in the foil.
 Don't bother.
 Let the wood burn!
 That's how you get blue smoke!
 Click here to read more about wood and smoke.

 Planking: An exception to the rule, sort of